Let’s conclude our response to WLC.

 Academic freedom at a Christian college

 WLC brings up Ivy League schools as exemplars but never addresses the elephant in the room: that they don’t use doctrinal statements.
-Indeed, they are world class institutions because they don’t use them.
+Indeed, they are world class institutions in part because they don’t use them.
 Doctrinal statements are incompatible with free inquiry.

 WLC is a professor at Biola’s Talbot School of Theology, and Talbot gets its accreditation from the Association of Theological Schools (ATS).
 This makes Talbot answerable to the ATS policy guidelines on “Academic Freedom and Tenure.”
 While this policy accepts doctrinal statements (“specific confessional adherence”), it also demands, “No confessional standard obviates the requirement for responsible liberty of conscience in the Jewish or the Christian community or the practice of the highest ideals of academic freedom.”